dart-lang/test/README.md

 * `vm`: Whether the test is running on the command-line Dart VM.

 * `chrome`: Whether the test is running on Google Chrome.

+* `firefox`: Whether the test is running on Mozilla Firefox.

 * `dart-vm`: Whether the test is running on the Dart VM in any context.
 For now this is identical to `vm`, but it will also be true for Dartium in the future.